David B. Yoffie

 Max and Doris Starr Professor of International Business Administration

 Professor David B. Yoffie is the Max and Doris Starr Professor of International Business Administration at Harvard Business School.
 A member of the HBS faculty since 1981, Professor Yoffie received his Bachelor's degree summa cum laude and Phi Beta Kappa from Brandeis University and his Master's and Ph.D. degrees from Stanford.
 Over the last two decades, Professor Yoffie has chaired the HBS Strategy department, the Advanced Management Program, Harvard's Young Presidents' Organization program, and now chairs Harvard’s World Presidents’ Organization program.
 From 2006-2012, he served as Senior Associate Dean and Chair of the HBS executive education programs.
 During his tenure, executive education revenues grew almost 75 percent, classrooms were opened in Shanghai and Mumbai, a new executive education building complex was launched, and HBS emerged the highest rated and largest business school in executive education in the world.
-He currently teaches competitive and corporate strategy in the Owner/President Management Program.
+Professor Yoffie currently teaches an elective MBA course, Strategy & Technology.

 Professor Yoffie's research and consulting have focused on competitive strategy, technology, and international competition.
-Outside of HBS, Professor Yoffie's activities include being on the Board of Directors of Intel Corporation, HTC Corporation, Financial Engines Inc., TiVo Inc., and the National Bureau of Economic Research.
+Outside of HBS, Professor Yoffie's activities include being on the Board of Directors of Intel Corporation, HTC Corporation, Financial Engines Inc., and TiVo Inc. He also serves on the board and the executive committee of the National Bureau of Economic Research.
 When appointed to Intel's board in 1989, he was the youngest outside director of America's largest 150 industrial corporations.
-Over the last decade, Professor Yoffie served as lead independent director of Intel, and on the boards of numerous companies, including Charles Schwab, Mindtree, Spotfire, and E Ink.
+Over the last decade, Professor Yoffie served as lead independent director of Intel, and on the boards of numerous companies, including Charles Schwab, Spotfire, Mindtree Ltd., and E Ink.
 Professor Yoffie has also lectured and consulted in more than 30 countries around the world.
 In addition, he has served as a member of the U.S. Department of Justice's commission on international anti-trust.

 Professor Yoffie's writings on business strategy and technology have been widely published.
-Professor Yoffie is the author or editor of nine books, including Strategy Rules: Five Timeless Lessons from Bill Gates, Andy Grove, and Steve Jobs (Harper Business, April 2015), co-authored with MIT Professor Michael Cusumano and Judo Strategy (Harvard Business School Press, 2001), co-authored with Mary Kwak.
-Judo Strategy has been translated into ten languages and explores strategic techniques for turning your competitors' strengths to your advantage.
-His other books include Competing in the Age of Digital Convergence (Harvard Business School Press, 1997), and Competing on Internet Time: Lessons from Netscape and Its Battle with Microsoft (Free Press, 1998, also co-authored with MIT Professor Michael Cusumano).
+Professor Yoffie is the author or editor of nine books, including Strategy Rules: Five Timeless Lessons from Bill Gates, Andy Grove, and Steve Jobs (Harper Business, April 2015), co-authored with MIT Professor Michael Cusumano.
+Strategy Rules, which is being translated into 14 languages, was named by I-Global Intelligence for the CIO one of the best business books of 2015 for IT leaders.
+His other books include Judo Strategy (Harvard Business School Press, 2001), co-authored with Mary Kwak. and Competing on Internet Time (Free Press, 1998), also co-authored with MIT Professor Michael Cusumano.
 BusinessWeek and Amazon.com named Competing on Internet Time as one of the top 10 business books of 1998.
 Professor Yoffie has written extensively for the New York Times, the Wall Street Journal, and the Harvard Business Review, as well as numerous scholarly and managerial articles on international trade, firm strategy, and global competition in high technology industries.
 Professor Yoffie has published more than 100 case studies on business strategy and international management issues, which have sold more than 3,000,000 copies.

 Strategy Rules: Five Timeless Lessons from Bill Gates, Andy Grove, and Steve Jobs